 The leaving employer's share of the buy-out debt is the proportion of the Scheme's liability attributable to employment with the leaving employer compared to the total amount of the Scheme's liabilities (relating to employment with all the currently participating employers).
 The leaving employer's debt therefore includes a share of any 'orphan' liabilities in respect of previously participating employers.
 The amount of the debt therefore depends on many factors including total Scheme liabilities, Scheme investment performance, the liabilities in respect of current and former employees of the employer, financial conditions at the time of the cessation event and the insurance buy-out market.
 The amounts of debt can therefore be volatile over time.

-The total pension cost for the Federation for the year was £651,159 (2010: £631,180).
+The total pension cost for the Federation for the year was f 547,284 f (2011: f 651,159).

 23 Financial commitments